dinhthilan/COP/README.md

 # COP

-COP is a Python package for solving the convex optimization problem in the form:
+COP is a Python package for solving the convex optimization problem (COP) in the form:

 ```
 inf f0(x)